kaplanelad/shellfirm/mcp/README.md

 - **Browser challenges**: Confirm, math, or word-entry challenges to reduce misclicks and automate “are you sure?” checks.
 - **Severity gates**: Enforce only `critical` and `high`, or include `medium,low` for stricter environments.
 - **Environment propagation control**: Run commands with or without inheriting `process.env` using the `--no-propagate-env` flag.
-- **Cross‑platform headless UI**: Powered by Playwright for Chromium/WebKit/Firefox in headless mode when desired.
+- **Cross‑platform UI**: Runs a browser challenge in headless or visible mode.
 - **Offline by default**: No external calls required during validation.

 ## Getting started

 Use the standard MCP configuration below with your client.
-This mirrors the multi‑client setup style from Playwright MCP ([source](https://raw.githubusercontent.com/microsoft/playwright-mcp/refs/heads/main/README.md)).

 Standard config (works in most MCP clients):